octo-technology/OpenTezos/docs/deploy-a-node/introduction.md

 The *last block* received on a chain is also called the "*head*" of that chain.
 Each new head is then advertised by the node to its peers, disseminating this information to build a *consensus* across the network.

 Other than passively observing the network, your node can inject its own new operations when instructed by the "`tezos-client`" application and even send new blocks when guided by the "`tezos-baker-`" prefix.
 The node has also a view of the multiple chains that may exist concurrently and selects the best one based on its fitness (see [*Liquid Proof-of-Stake*](/tezos-basics/liquid-proof-of-stake) chapter in [*Tezos Basics*](/tezos-basics/introduction) module).

-## What does it mean to build a node?

-## What does it mean to set up a node?

-## What is the point of building a node?

 ## References